-Liquidity and Capital Resources
+Liquidity and Going Concern

-At March 31, 2020, the Company had cash outside the trust of \$806,107 and working capital deficit of \$173,675.
+The Company has principally financed its operations from inception using proceeds from the sale of its equity securities to its stockholders prior to the Initial Public Offering and such amount of proceeds from the Initial Public Offering that were placed in an account outside of the Trust Account for working capital purposes.
+At September 30, 2021, the Company had cash outside the trust of \$353,032 and working capital deficit of \$2,508,819.
 The Company has incurred and expects to continue to incur significant costs in pursuit of its financing and acquisition plans.
 On February 21, 2021, the Sponsor committed up to \$750,000 in loans to the Company for continuing operations to consummate a business combination.
+The loans are non-interest bearing, unsecured, and to be repaid upon the Company for continuing operations to consummate a business combination.
+The loans are non-interest bearing, unsecured, and to be repaid upon the Company for continuing operations to consummate a business combination.
+The loans are non-interest bearing, unsecured, and to be repaid upon the Company for continuing operations to consummate a business combination.
 The loans are non-interest bearing, unsecured, and to be repaid upon the consummation of a business combination.
 In the event that a business combination does not occur, then all loaned amounts under this commitment will be forgiven except to the extent that the Company has funds available to it outside the trust account.
+The Sponsor has committed an aggregate of \$1,000,000.

-In addition, the Sponsor, an affiliate of the Sponsor, or our officers and directors may, but are not obligated to, loan us funds as may be required (see Note 5 Related Party Loans).
+In the event that a business combination does not occur, then all loaned amounts under this commitment will be forgiven except to the extent that the Company has funds available to it outside the trust account.
+In addition, the Sponsor, an affiliate of the Sponsor, or our officers and directors may, but are not obligated to, loan us funds as may be required (see Note 6 Related Party Loans).
 The financial statements do not include any adjustments that might result from the outcome of this uncertainty.